Tag Archives: constitutional law

 10 FAQ about filing a Constitutional Complaint in Germany

 As part of my very popular series of legal FAQ, I introduce the German Constitutional Complaint (“Verfassungsbeschwerde”) today.
-It is a way by which every citizen and even foreign citizens living in Germany can address the Supreme Court if they feel that … Continue reading
+It is a way by which every citizen – and even foreign citizens living in Germany – can address the Supreme Court, if they … Continue reading

 Progress in the United Kingdom